 You do have to book directly through your HawaiianMiles account using your Hawaiian Airlines Mastercard and it’s only for the primary cardholder.
 Any secondary cardholders aren’t eligible to redeem the discount.
 You can book any time in the 13 months after account opening.
 That goes for both Barclays and Hawaiian Airlines credit cards.

 Both cards come with no foreign transaction fee and the ability to share miles with friends and family, which is a plus.
-Other benefits include access to discounted award flights on the website.

 The new earning structure for Barclays and Hawaiian Airlines Credit Cards